 Take the time to implement these straightforward steps to help avoid frozen pipes:

 Insulate those pipes.
 Any pipes on exterior walls or in unheated areas (such as crawl spaces, garages, basements, attics) especially need attention.
 Piping insulation favorites are rubber, fiberglass, and foam.
 If this isn’t something you’d prefer to do yourself, call one of our knowledgeable plumbers at Precise Heating to come out and either advise you or insulate the pipes for you.

 Prior to the thermometer dropping into those cold temperatures, turn off the inside water shut-off valve that provides water to your outside spigots, or hose bibbs.
-Drain each line (open the spigot until it stops dripping), and the turn off the spigot.
+Drain each line (open the spigot until it stops dripping), and then turn off the spigot.
 Some people purchase and use a foam dome cover to insulate the outdoor spigot, further protecting it from freezing.

 During those subfreezing temperatures:

 –– Turn all your faucets (including showers and tubs) on to a trickle of room-temperature water especially throughout the nights.
 If the day’s temperature is continually subfreezing, keep the water on throughout these times.
 Keeping water moving in the pipes will help prevent icing.